Senators press Jeff Bezos on Amazon’s coronavirus workplace safety measures

 Amazon employees across the country, rushing to fulfill a surge in online orders as the novel coronavirus pandemic spreads, have called out shortcomings in the company’s response, including a lack of recommended symptom screening and social distancing measures for Seattle-area workers — some of whom reported seeing changes made during shifts Thursday.

-Employees are also demanding paid sick leave, childcare subsidies, hazard pay and relief from production quotas to provide time for sanitation.
+Employees are demanding paid sick leave, childcare subsidies, hazard pay and relief from production quotas to provide time for sanitation.

-An Amazon spokesperson did not immediately respond to a request for comment on symptom screening — recommended March 11 by the U.S. Centers for Disease Control and Prevention at all workplaces in King, Snohomish and Pierce counties — or on a host of other questions raised in the letter from Democratic U.S. Sens.
-Corey Booker and Bob Menendez of New Jersey, Sherrod Brown of Ohio, and Democratic presidential hopeful Sen. Bernie Sanders, a Vermont independent.
+Amazon spokespeople did not respond to requests for comment on symptom screening, which was recommended March 11 by the U.S. Centers for Disease Control and Prevention for all workplaces in King, Snohomish and Pierce counties.
+A Whole Foods employee also said workers were not being screened for symptoms.

+Amazon spokesperson Kelly Cheeseman said in a statement that the “accusations” in the letter — from Democratic U.S. Sens.
+Corey Booker and Bob Menendez of New Jersey, Sherrod Brown of Ohio, and Democratic presidential hopeful Sen. Bernie Sanders, a Vermont independent — “are simply unfounded.”

+“Our employees are heroes fighting for their communities and helping people get critical items they need in this crisis,” she said.
+“Like all businesses grappling with the ongoing coronavirus pandemic, it is not easy as supplies are limited, but we are working hard to keep employees safe while serving communities and the most vulnerable.”

+She said the company has “taken extreme measures to keep people safe, tripling down on deep cleaning, procuring safety supplies that are available, and changing processes to ensure those in our buildings are keeping safe distances.”

-“Any failure of Amazon to keep its workers safe does not just put their employees at risk, it puts the entire country at risk,” the senators wrote to Bezos, citing research showing that traces of the virus could be detected 24 hours after it was sprayed on cardboard and for three days on plastic.
+In the letter to Bezos, the senators suggested a failure by Amazon to keep its workers safe “does not just put their employees at risk, it puts the entire country at risk.”
+They cited research showing that traces of the virus could be detected 24 hours after it was sprayed on cardboard and for three days on plastic.

 Amazon said “there is currently no evidence that COVID-19 is being spread through packages,” citing guidance from the CDC, World Health Organization and U.S. Surgeon General, in a statement Thursday confirming the illness in its New York employee.

 The senators’ questions echo demands made in an online petition to Bezos circulating since Monday by Amazonians United, a group organizing the company’s warehouse workers.
+It has been signed by about 2,500 employees, an organizer said.
+Amazon has more than 798,000 workers around the world, the majority of whom are in its fulfillment and distribution operations.

-While Amazon requires any worker feeling ill to stay home and has changed its policy to allow unlimited unpaid time off through March, it has offered paid sick leave only to employees who test positive for the virus or are placed in quarantine.
+While Amazon requires any worker feeling ill to stay home and has changed its policy to allow unlimited unpaid time off through March, it has only offered paid sick leave only to employees who test positive for the virus or are placed in quarantine.
 The workers’ petition calls on the company to offer paid leave regardless of the diagnosis, citing the difficulty in obtaining a COVID-19 test and suggesting the current policy “encourages us to work when doing so is unsafe for ourselves and our communities.”

 The senators asked Bezos whether Amazon will cover the cost of COVID-19 testing and extend paid leave to its employees.
 They also asked that the company pledge to immediately shut down any facility, temporarily, where a worker tests positive, and provide two weeks of paid sick leave for employees there to self-isolate.